 Sweaty Palms is known medically as palmar hyperhidrosis, or excessive sweaty hands.
 Sweaty palms/hands is the most common form of hyperhidrosis for those suffering from excessive sweating.
 Excessive hand sweating or sweaty palms is a clinical situation where patients find difficulties in performing normal daily social and or functional activities.
 Over time this can have a major impact on peoples lives.
-Dedicating his career to hyperhidrosis, Dr. Reisfeld has helped more patients end their suffering from excessive sweaty hands than any other doctor in the U.S with a 98%+ success rate.
+Dedicating his career to hyperhidrosis, Dr. Reisfeld has helped more patients end their suffering from excessive sweaty hands than any other doctor in the U.S with an incredible 98%+ success rate.

 Proven Cure and Success Rates:

 Over the last 20 years, important advancements were made and many operations were performed with the help of miniature cameras (Endoscopic Surgery).
 In these surgeries, entrance into the body cavities, such as the abdomen or chest, is done through miniature incisions that results in minimal surgical damage and allows for speedy recoveries.
 Sweaty palms are cured in over 98-99% of cases.
 Why not 100%?
 There are some rare cases in which anatomical abnormalities can be found preventing the surgeons ability to complete the operation safely.
 Also in some rare cases severe scarring from previous unrecognized infections within the chest cavity can prevent the surgeon from completing the operation safely.
 Safety always comes first in these elective procedures.
 Operations today are done on an outpatient basis (patients return home the same day) achieving the same results as the open operation in the past but without the long hospital stays, severe pain, and excessive scarring.